ashaffer/gulp-replay/README.md

 gulp-replay
 ===========

-gulp-replay is a caching layer for streams.
+gulp-replay is a caching layer for gulp streams.

 # Example